-- Lavender & Parmesan
+- Lavender & Cheese

 - Roll the dough out thinly: when eating filled pasta, you need to be able to taste the filling.
 That’s why you should make sure that you roll your pasta dough out so thinly that the filling is the main flavour and the pasta is merely a parcel holding it all together.
 Our Marcato Pasta Machine has 6 settings and we roll ours to the last (thinnest) setting (sometimes it’s 5 for bigger shapes that can hold more filling).
 It is risky though, as the thinner you roll the easier the dough will tear and the more likely it is to burst in the boiling water.
 However, as you practice more and become more confident in shaping the pasta, thinly rolled dough will certainly make your filled pasta more special and technically impressive.
 To start with, work with small pieces of dough so that you don’t have to handle a meter at a time when rolling.

-- Moisten the dough: Once your dough is rolled out and is spread across kitchen surfaces, it may take a while to fill and shape.
+- Moisten the dough: Once your dough is rolled out and spread across kitchen surfaces, it may take a while to fill and shape.
 That means your thin dough is likely to dry out.
 It will lead to it cracking when you shape your pasta and it simply won’t seal very well.
 To prevent that, once your dough is rolled out, spray it with some water using an atomiser (I simply use one from my travel-size bottle kit).

 - Don’t overfill your pasta: Whilst you don’t want to be stingy on your lovely filling, if you overfill your pasta you won’t be able to shape it properly.
 What is more, if the filling gets into the seal, your pasta will burst when boiling and all the filling will escape.